tarikh/newsletter_summary/README.md

 - Identifies key topics and trends across newsletters using advanced NLP techniques
 - **Contextual Summarization & NER:** For each topic, extracts key entities (ORG, PERSON, PRODUCT, etc.), event-related sentences, and context snippets using spaCy and sumy, and provides these to the LLM for richer, more actionable summaries
 - Prioritizes recent content and breaking news (configurable)
-- Uses Anthropic's Claude AI or OpenAI's GPT-4.1 to generate summaries focused on practical applications and real-world impact (OpenAI is now the default)
+- Uses OpenRouter to route requests to either OpenAI GPT-4.1 (default) or Anthropic's Claude 3.7 Sonnet for cost-efficient API usage and tracking
 - Outputs a markdown report with the top AI developments, why they matter, and actionable insights
 - Includes links to newsletter sources and a brief methodology section
 - **Modular codebase**: Authentication, fetching, NLP, LLM analysis, and reporting are now in separate modules for easier maintenance and extension